-Buddhism is a very big subject divided into different schools and ethnic traditions.
-My introduction to that religion occurred in 1965 when I visited the Buddhist Society of London.
+Buddhism is a very big subject.
+My introduction to that religion occurred in 1965, when I visited the Buddhist Society of London.
 However, I did not commence a detailed study until the early 1970s, when I began to borrow books on Buddhism from Downing College Library in Cambridge.
 It was primarily the Mahayana traditions which I then studied.
-It seemed important to understand how the various sects and traditions had spread from India to Central Asia, Tibet, China, Japan, and yet other countries.
-The diversity of teaching, ethnic complexities, and the time-scale of many centuries comprised a challenging field of investigation.
+One task was to understand how the various sects and traditions had spread from India to Central Asia, Tibet, China, Japan, and yet other countries.
+The diversity of teaching, ethnic complexities, and the time-scale of many centuries, comprised a challenging field of investigation.

-I had discovered that many Western enthusiasts of Buddhism did not apply themselves to any detailed study of this religious phenomenon.
-They often opted to follow a particular tradition, usually Zen (associated with China and Japan) or Vajrayana (associated with Tibet).
-I did sample both of those traditions, but without becoming a partisan (Pointed Observations, 2005, pp. 43-5).
-Rather, what interested me was the phenomenon as a whole, and from an historical and philosophical standpoint, not from any sectarian one.
+What interested me was the Buddhist phenomenon as a whole, and from a historical and philosophical standpoint, not from any sectarian one.
 How many times did I find Zen elevated above all other religions and philosophies?
-There were numerous instances of that approach available in popular literature, and I did become allergic to it.
-I became aware that specialist scholarship was probing Zen in a more analytical spirit than was generally known.
+There were numerous instances of that approach available in popular literature, and I developed an allergy accordingly.
+I became aware that specialist scholarship was probing Zen in a more analytical spirit than generally known.

-I returned to these matters in the 1980s at CUL (Cambridge University Library), and tracked ongoing books like Professor Bernard Faure’s highly rated The Rhetoric of Immediacy: A Cultural Critique of Chan/Zen Buddhism (1991).
+I returned to these matters in the 1980s at CUL (Cambridge University Library).
+I was able to track ongoing books like Professor Bernard Faure’s highly rated The Rhetoric of Immediacy: A Cultural Critique of Chan/Zen Buddhism (1991).
 A version of Zen was included in my Some Philosophical Critiques and Appraisals (2004), pp. 103-122.
-Here I incorporated a topic that has been unpopular (or neglected by non-specialists) for many years, namely the debate between the Japanese savant D.T.
+Here I incorporated a topic that was marginalised for many years prior to the 1990s, namely the debate between the Japanese savant D.T.
 Suzuki and the Chinese scholar Hu Shih.
-Both of these men were University Professors, though their respective worldviews were rather conflicting.
+Both of these men were University Professors; their respective worldviews were conflicting.

-Daisetz Teitaro Suzuki (1870-1966) became widely regarded in the West as the major expositor of Zen Buddhism.
-It was sometimes stated that he had achieved enlightenment.
-He became a Professor of Buddhist philosophy at Otani University in Kyoto from 1921, and he was later a visiting Professor at Columbia University during 1952-7.
+Daisetz_Teitaro_Suzuki (1870-1966) became widely regarded in the West as the major expositor of Zen Buddhism.
+Some commentators state that he achieved enlightenment.
+He became a Professor of Buddhist philosophy at Otani University in Kyoto from 1921, and was later a visiting Professor at Columbia University during 1952-7.
 His output should not be underestimated.
 He could speak seven languages and wrote many books.
-He contributed such influential works as Essays in Zen Buddhism (3 vols, 1927-34) and Zen and Japanese Culture (1959).
+He contributed such influential works as Essays in Zen Buddhism (3 vols, 1927-34) and Zen and Japanese Culture (first edn 1938; second edn 1959).
 Another major book was his Studies in the Lankavatara Sutra (1932).
 Perhaps more widely read were his Manual of Zen Buddhism (1934), Living by Zen (1949), and The Zen Doctrine of No-Mind (1949).

 l to r: Daisetz T. Suzuki, Hu Shih